boringproject/Eric-Schwantler-PGAdmin-Nginx/README.md

 # Notes/Reminder

-Due to nature of IP address host you will notice something like this

-because the certificate issued is self-signed it cater medium security that is usually used for internal communication and test environment .
+Due to nature of IP address host you will notice something like certificate not secure because the certificate issued is self-signed it cater medium security that is usually used for internal communication and test environment .
 See comment thread here `https://www.digitalocean.com/community/questions/ssl-for-ip-address`.
 Alternative solution is to host the site using domain name.
 <br />

 SSL Certificate References: